Isaa-c/Smart-Urban-Garden/README.md

 Materials: Locoboard , pipes, and wooden supports.

-⚙️ Features
+ Features
-📶 Real-time monitoring on Arduino IoT Cloud
+1.Real-time monitoring on Arduino IoT Cloud

-💧 Auto-watering based on soil condition
+2.Auto-watering based on soil condition

-🔋 Low power consumption
+3.Low power consumption

-📊 Displays all readings on an LCD screen
+4.Displays all readings on an LCD screen

-🧩 Challenges We Faced
+Challenges We Faced
-Fine-tuning sensor accuracy in changing weather
+1.Fine-tuning sensor accuracy in changing weather

-Ensuring reliable cloud sync and data visibility
+2.Ensuring reliable cloud sync and data visibility

-🏆 Accomplishments
+Accomplishments

-Integrated multiple sensors and cloud logic
+1.Integrated multiple sensors and cloud logic

-📚 What We Learned
+What We Learned

-Practical IoT system design and Arduino Cloud integration
+1.Practical IoT system design and Arduino Cloud integration

-Real-world sustainability applications of STEM ressure
+2.Real-world sustainability applications of STEM ressure

 🔮 What's Next
-📱 Build a mobile app for wider access
+1. Build a mobile app for wider access

-🌾 Pilot the project in mining-affected rural areas
+2. Pilot the project in mining-affected rural areas

-🤖 Implement AI-based watering predictions
+3.Implement AI-based watering predictions